esphome/esphome-docs/components/lvgl/widgets.rst

 **Actions:**

-- ``lvgl.keyboard.update`` :ref:`action <actions-action>` updates the widget styles and properties from the specific options above, just like the :ref:`lvgl.widget.update <lvgl-objupd-act>` action is used for the common styles, states or flags.
+- ``lvgl.keyboard.update`` :ref:`action <actions-action>` updates the widget styles and properties from the specific options above, just like the :ref:`lvgl.widget.update <lvgl-automation-actions>` action is used for the common styles, states or flags.
     - **id** (**Required**): The ID or a list of IDs of keyboard widgets which you want update.
     - Widget styles or properties from the specific options above, which you want update.